 When you’re stressed, your mind-body system is prepared for that fight or flight moment: your brain directs blood to your extremities; hormones like cortisol, insulin, and adrenaline are released into your blood stream.
 With this setup, you are certainly well prepared for the race.
 And, your digestive processes are effectively put on hold.
 The implications?
 Regardless of how healthy you eat, the nutrients from your food won’t be extracted well, you’ll store more fat, your blood sugar levels will increase, and it will likely be a struggle to meet your weight loss goals.

-As you might imagine, Kristen had several very good things on her list that could improve her health.
+As you might imagine, Kristen had several very good ideas about how to improve her health.
 In fact, when I asked her to share, she had about FIFTEEN things—which she tasked herself to do DAILY—with a full-time job, a commute, a household to run, and 2 dogs to care for.
 Like many of us, if she didn’t complete all the items on her list, the negative voices in her head started up, causing her to feel bad.
 Sounds like even more stress, doesn’t it?
 We worked together to rank order her list; to choose the top 5 most valuable things; to do some things on weekends only.
 Kristen felt like a weight was lifted from her—over the next several months she more easily did the healthy things she wanted to.
 When she actually lost weight by doing less, she was very pleasantly surprised!

 There are 2 points in Kristen ’s story: first, we often unconsciously add to our stress by trying to do too much.
 Second, stress has a significant impact on our metabolism and ability to lose weight.

-Now I’d like you to take a Stress Inventory.
+Here’s a way to reduce stress naturally: take a Stress Inventory.
 First, draw a line vertically down the center of a sheet of paper.
 Label the left side “Stressors” and the right side “Relaxors”.
 List out as many Stressors as you can imagine in the left-hand column.
 Make no judgments: these can be small things like your neighbor’s constantly barking dogs, or big things like your mother’s failing health.
 Take a few minutes.
 Second, list out as many things as you can that Relax you in the right-hand column.
 Again, big or small.
 Now, make note of any themes: e.g. are all your stressors related to a similar concept, person, place?
 Do you have the same item in both columns?
 Finally, circle your top 3 in each list.
 Work to reduce, or change your attitude toward the stressors, and/or work to incorporate more of the top relaxors in your life.